15 Aug Mercy Ship arrives into Port of Dakar, Senegal

 “This is an opportunity for me to thank all the stakeholders who in their respective fields are working tirelessly for the success of this operation.”
 Stated the minister.

-The Mercy Ships partnership with a country involves a five phase process, beginning approximately two years before ship arrival, includes 10 months with the ship in-country, and continues for around two years after the ship leaves.
+The Mercy Ships partnership with a country involves a five-phase process, beginning approximately two years before ship arrival, includes 10 months with the ship in-country, and continues for around two years after the ship leaves.
 Thanks to donations from partnering organizations and individuals from around the world, the surgeries onboard ship, training and mentoring are provided at no cost to the patients and local professionals.

 President Sall and Minister of Health and Social Action Sarr have requested that Mercy Ships focus on the needs of patients both in the capital and interior regions of Senegal.
-In order to fulfill that request, patient selection took place prior to the ship arrival in Thies and Diourbel to select patients with treatable surgical conditions.
+In order to fulfil that request, patient selection took place prior to the ship arrival in Thies and Diourbel to select patients with treatable surgical conditions.
 Using mobile technology, Mercy Ships selection experts approve patients for a field consultation by a Mercy Ships medical team.
 It is expected that patients will also be selected from Fatick, Kaolack, Kaffrine, Louga, Saint Louis, Matam, Tambacounda, Kedougou, Kolda, Sedhiou and Ziguinchor.

 An off-ship dental clinic will be established in the Case Foyer, Sanglakam, thanks to the Mayor of Sangalkam, and patient selection will take place weekly.
 Eye surgeries are expected to begin at the end of the year.